Assessment Lab: Working with Data Science Projects

 The

-group must have edit permissions inintro-projects-a
+data-scientistsgroup must have edit permissions inintro-projects-a. -

 Only the

-user must have edit permissions inintro-projects-b
+user4user must have edit permissions inintro-projects-b.

 Solution